dmortkowitz/track-selecter/README.md

 4. To run the webpage, open the index.html file in a any browser.

 Known Bugs
-None known in this version.
+* None known in this latest version.

 Support and contact details